Special Interest Housing

 This housing request comes from students who are committed to a substance free lifestyle.
 We have designated several halls as substance free.
 Residents in substance free housing agree that they and their guests will not consume alcohol or be under the influence of alcohol or other substances while in the residence hall.
 In addition, they agree to abide by the University's non-smoking policy, the University's prohibition against illegal drug use, and the University's policy which requires only medically prescribed use of prescription drugs.
 The substance-free residence is a special-interest residence hall that includes programs which promote a substance-free environment.
 Residents are included in program planning in order to ensure that the substance free housing mission is fulfilled.
 Ability to remain in substance free housing is predicated upon student observance of the substance free housing contract.

-As with any other on-campus housing, selection priority is based upon lottery numbers.
 Special health concerns should be addressed directly to the coordinator of Student and Employee Accessibility Services.

 No excessive noise.
 Quiet Hall is a friendly place which seeks to maintain an environment conducive to sleep and study 24 hours a day, seven days a week.
 This hall is by no means an anti-social environment; it is simply one in which its residents are more considerate to and respectful of the desires of their hallmates to stick to their own sleep, work, and study schedules.
 Residents also have traditionally taken pride in maintaining a cleaner and more orderly living environment than the average hall.
 Quiet Hall has two simple rules: